In nearly a decade of helping borrowers with student loans, I have heard a ton of excuses for not completing a FAFSA.

 Reality: Unless your parents are Bill and Melinda Gates, you should be filling it out.
 The only reason not to fill out your FAFSA is if you don’t want a single penny to assist the funding of your education.

 Lets say that the income of your parents precludes you from any need based aid.
 This fact alone is not a reason to forgo the FAFSA.
-Not only does the FAFSA provide need based grants and loans, but it is also the only way to get standard federal loans.
-The total amount of federal loans that you can get for each year of your undergraduate education depends only upon what year of college you are in… income does not limit the amount of federal loans that you can qualify for.
+Not only does the FAFSA provide need-based grants and loans, but it is also the only way to get standard federal loans.
 Plus, even if you think you are too far into the middle class to get aid, you never really know until you fill out the form and find out for yourself.
+Too much income for a federal loan doesn’t really become an issue unless your parents are earning well over $300,000 per year.

 If you are going to get any student loans, the FAFSA is an essential first step.
 Federal loans are better than all private loans for a variety of reasons.
 Choosing federal loans over private loans is a decision you will be glad you made when the time comes to start paying back your loans.